 It’s always gratifying when a trend you’ve identified continues to be reinforced, isn’t it?

 In our U.S. Retail Outlook 2025: The Megatrends Shaping Digital Commerce white paper, which looks ahead to what the U.S. retail industry can expect to see in the new year, we detail how unusual and unexpected bedfellows are a feature of contemporary marketing.
-And M&M’s unveiling of a limited-edition collection of candy-themed handbags, jewelry, and accessories in time for the holiday season is a prime example of that.
+M&M’s unveiling of a limited-edition collection of candy-themed handbags, jewelry, and accessories in time for the holiday season is a prime example.

 Examples of the Unexpected in Retail Marketing

-Our white paper talks about casual apparel retailer Tillys establishing a tie-up with NASCAR which brings to market exclusive autosport-themed garment designs.
-It also assesses the Kohl’s and Babies R Us collaborationI, which arrived in the US department store group’s shops in August, aiming to drive new business from consumers in what is a growth area of retail today.
+Our white paper talks about casual apparel retailer Tillys establishing a tie-up with NASCAR, bringing exclusive autosport-themed garment designs to market.
+It also assesses the Kohl’s and Babies R Us collaboration, which arrived in the US department store group’s shops in August, aiming to drive new business from consumers in what is a growth area of retail today.

 Skater brand DGK is gaining a positive reputation for its collaborations—and according to fashion writer, Nadja Sayej, teaming up with creative leaders like Virgil Abloh, Bruce Lee, and brands like G-Shock “fuse together fashion and pop culture in ways that no other brand has done before.”